PsychNeuro/ed1/book/glossary.md

 #### corticosteroids
 are +hormones released in response to stress, that help mobilize the body's responses to prepare for bad things such as injury or sickness.
 Chronic elevation of these corticosteroids (due to chronic stress) can exhaust the body and leave it more susceptible to infection, and can impair the function of brain systems including the +hippocampus.
 This is a major way in which different environmental conditions between poor and wealthy people can have significant affects on brain and body.

+#### CPU
+is the *central processing unit* in a standard digital computer architecture, which supports basic arithmetic, logic, memory, and control operations via an *instruction set*.
+By enabling arbitrary sequences of such basic operations to be performed on arbitrary data, a CPU can accomplish *any* type of information processing function: it is a *universal* computational device.

 #### CSs
 are *conditioned stimuli* --- initially neutral stimuli that become associated with +USs through +classical-conditioning.